 Since June 2018, I work as Senior Researcher (Ramón y Cajal Program) at the University of Oviedo, Spain.
-Here, I am affiliate to the Zoology Unit and the Research Unit of Biodiversity-UMIB (joint centre between the University, the Spanish Research Council-CSIC, and the Principality of Asturias).
+Here, I am affiliate to the Zoology Unit and the Research Unit of Biodiversity-UMIB (now IMIB, joint centre between the University, the Spanish Research Council-CSIC, and the Principality of Asturias).
 Here, I maintain a research program examining the effects that environmental variation, and in particular extreme environments, have on the evolutionary ecology and life-history strategies in organisms with complex-life cycles.
 Current projects deal mostly with the effects of low-dose radiation, altitude and latitude in a diverse range of genomic, physiological and ecological traits of amphibians.

 Líneas de investigación